KrainovSD/js-tools/packages/fastify-logger/README.md

-# @krainovsd/fastify-trace
+# @krainovsd/fastify-logger

-The library of helpers for register fastify opentelemetry.
+The library of helpers for logger fastify with pino transport.

-## Required

-ENV: `OTLP_SERVICE_NAME` - the service name for tracing

-ENV: `OTLP_EXPORTER_URL` - the url for export tracing

 ## Installing